dacap/dacap.github.io/index.md

 ## What is a *personal website*?

-It's like your Facebook profile, but you have to pay the servers to be ignored by the humanity.
+It's like your Facebook profile, but ~~you~~ [GitHub](https://github.com/dacap/dacap.github.io) has to pay the servers to be ignored by the humanity.

 ## What do you do?